As one of the most competitive international aviation markets, you have a plethora of options to fly between the East Coast of the US and Europe.

 The best Business Class products

 - Most of the American Airlines Transatlantic flights are now on the 777 fleet, with lie-flat seats.
 Be sure to check the seat map on SeatGuru to avoid getting an angled-flat seat on an older 757 or 767.
-Aside: I flew from Chicago to London with AA on a 757 in May of this year and it felt like I had been transported to the 1980s
+Aside: I flew from Chicago to London with AA on a 757 in May 2017 and it felt like I had been transported to the 1980s

 - Finnair has upgraded its Business Class product on its A330 flights between Helsinki and New York/Miami, with lie-flat seats in either a 2-2-2 or staggered 2-2-1/1-2-1 configuration